-World of Hyatt unarguably has the most generous elite breakfast benefit of any major hotel loyalty program (okay, maybe not “unarguably,” because I know at least one reader will argue with me about this).
-Anyway, in this post I wanted to take a closer look at how Hyatt’s elite breakfast perk works.
+World of Hyatt arguably has the most generous elite breakfast benefit of any major hotel loyalty program, and in this post I wanted to take a closer look at how that benefit works.

 The basics of Hyatt Globalist breakfast perks

 World of Hyatt Globalist members receive complimentary breakfast with almost all stays.
 If a hotel has a club lounge, then Globalist members receive breakfast in the lounge.
 The quality of that will vary based on where in the world you are.
 When a Hyatt property doesn’t have a club lounge (or the club lounge is closed), Globalist members receive daily complimentary full breakfast in the hotel’s restaurant.